intel-iot-devkit/computer-vision-inference-tutorials/0-setup/README.md

   * How to verify the Intel® CV SDK installation

 ## Gather your materials
-  * 5th or 6th Generation Intel® Core™ processor.
+  * 5th or greater Generation Intel® Core™ processor.
 You can find the product name in Linux\* by running the ‘lscpu’ command.
 The ‘Model name:’ contains the information about the processor.

 **Note**: The generation number is embedded into the product name, right after the ‘i3’, ‘i5’, or ‘i7’.
 For example, the Intel® Core™ i5-5200U processor and the Intel® Core™ i5-5675R processor are both 5th generation, and the Intel® Core™ i5-6600K processor and the Intel® Core™ i5 6360U processor are both 6th generation.